toddmotto/angularjs-styleguide/README.md

 * Components that have `bindings` should use `$onChanges` to clone the one-way binding data to break Objects passing by reference and updating the parent data
 * Use `$event` as a function argument in the parent method (see stateful example below `$ctrl.addTodo($event)`)
 * Pass an `$event: {}` Object back up from a stateless component (see stateless example below `this.onAddTodo`).
-  * Bonus: Use an `EventEmitter` wrapper with `.value()` to mirror Angular 2, avoids manual `$event` Object creation
+  * Bonus: Use an `EventEmitter` wrapper with `.value()` to mirror Angular, avoids manual `$event` Object creation
 * Why?
-This mirrors Angular 2 and keeps consistency inside every component.
+This mirrors Angular and keeps consistency inside every component.
 It also makes state predictable.

 **[Back to top](#table-of-contents)**